idreyn/elemental/README.md

 Elemental plays nice with jQuery (actually, it's a dependency).
 In addition to the `$this`, `$parent`, and `$root` objects mentioned above, you can get a reference to any Elemental object's jQuery wrapper by referencing its `$` property like so:
 	`$this.myButton.$.on('click',myCallback);`
 Elemental objects also have a pair of functions, `$my` and `my`, which serve as convenient shortcuts to the most common jQuery queries.
 In short, `object.$my(className)` returns all children of `object` with the CSS class `classname`, while plain old `my` returns the first element of that set.
+As such, Elemental encourages the use of unique class names to identify objects.

 ## A little bit of syntactic sugar